backmeupplz/voicy-localizations/README.md

 }
 ```
 Alernatively, you can fetch `strings.txt`, translate all phrases from there to your language, and send the resulting file to [@borodutch](https://telegram.me/borodutch).
 In this case, please, make sure that your language haven't already been translated in `strings.js`.

+# License
+MIT — use for any purpose.
+Would be great if you could leave a note about the original developers.
+Thanks!